Type: Trad, Alpine, 2000 ft (606 m), 15 pitches, Grade IV

 P14: Follow the long right facing dihedral to a two pin anchor in a small notch.
 (5.8)

 From the top of the Gully make one rappel off a nest of slings and follow fourth and easy fifth class terrain to the true summit.
-To descend find the first rap anchor to the east of the summit and make 6 double rope rappels to the glacier.
-There are numerous rap anchors on the east face so keep an eye out and make sure your ropes reach to the glacier below the bergshrund on the last rap before you commit to it.
+There is a bolted rap line starting from the North side of the summit block, (bolted rap station map shown in Kain Hut), and tat anchors for going down the northeast face.
+Find the first rap anchor to the east of the summit and make 6 double rope rappels to the glacier.
+There are numerous rap anchors on the northeast face so keep an eye out and make sure your ropes reach to the glacier below the bergshrund on the last rap before you commit to it.
 Some parties put in a V-thread because their ropes didn't reach.
+Some parties report getting down the east face in ~8 raps using a 70m.

 Location Suggest change